 - From frozen: If using frozen mashed potatoes, let thaw in the refrigerator before heating.

-Updated: Vegan Mashed Potatoes (Instant Pot + Stovetop) was originally published in October 2018.
-It has been retested and updated with new photos and helpful tips in December 2019.
+Updated: Instant Pot Mashed Potatoes was originally published in October 2018.
+It has been retested and updated with new photos and helpful tips in December 2020.